hissp.reader module#

 Bases: object

-Parsed object for a comment token (line comment block).
+Parsed object class for a comment token (line comment block).

-The reader normally discards these, but reader macros can use them.
+The reader normally discards these, but they can be tag arguments.

 Gets the comment text inside the comment token.